 KEEPING YOUR COOL

 So what’s all this got to do with MOJU?
 Well, it’s with all this backstory in mind that we’ve learned that cold temperatures are favourable for preserving the nutrients in our food.
-That’s why we opt for cold-pressing and high pressure processing (HPP) over other centrifugal processes.
-By using blades to batter fruit and veg to bits, the latter loses essential nutrients and requires heat pasteurisation – and that’s just not our bag.
+That’s why we opt for cold-pressing and high pressure processing (HPP) over other centrifugal processes and heat pasteurisation.
+By using blades to batter fruit and veg to bits and high temperatures to preserve, essential nutrients get lost in the mix – and that’s just not our bag.